Cavendish Square: History

 It was first laid out for the 2nd Earl of Oxford by architect John Prince, beginning in 1717 as the first development on the Earl's London estate.
 It was named after the Earl's wife Henrietta Cavendish-Holles, but the South Sea Bubble delayed further work.
 It included nobles' London rentals and longer leases including James Brydges, 1st Duke of Chandos (whose house was never completed), Princess Amelia (in which house she died), and the Lane Baronets.
 The heir to the main landowner, Duke of Portland lived his London life here.
 It measures 408–420 ft across.

 A map showing the Cavendish ward of St Marylebone Metropolitan Borough as it appeared in 1916.

 A blue plaque from 1951 commemorates H. H. Asquith, Prime Minister of the United Kingdom from 1908 to 1916, who had lived at No. 20.
 Another is to Quintin Hogg, founder of what is now the University of Westminster, the flagship building of the university backs on to his former family home.
 The square hosts the Royal College of Nursing headquarters and Harcourt House, London.
 Near to Harley Street, some of the grand townhouses accommodate medical practices such as those of James Paget.
 Artist Robert William Sievier lived on the square, and David Williams, founder of the Royal Literary Fund, ran a chapel.
 Frances Fanshawe, wife of Abraham Blackborne, grandson of Richard Levett, Lord Mayor of London, died at her home on Margaret Street, an approach way, in 1795 and was buried at Kew.

 The square features in Robert Louis Stevenson's novel Dr Jekyll and Mr Hyde as the home of Dr Lanyon, Jekyll's former best friend.

 Statue of Lord George Bentinck on the south side by Thomas Campbell.

-The bronze statue on the south side is of (William) George Frederick Cavendish Bentinck (1802–1848).
-Known simply as Lord George Bentinck, he was MP for King's Lynn, Norfolk.
-The statue is by Thomas Campbell and was erected in 1848.
+There is a bronze statue of Lord George Bentinck on the south side of the square.
+Bentinck (1802–1848) was MP for King's Lynn, Norfolk.
+The statue is by Thomas Campbell and was erected in 1851.
 A statue of Prince William, Duke of Cumberland was erected in 1770, following his defeat of Charles Edward Stuart at Culloden in 1746, but was removed in the 1860s after public opinion of him had changed.
 The plinth remained empty until 2012, when it housed a temporary artwork Written in Soap, A Plinth Project; a similar sculpture but made in soap gradually eroded until it was removed in 2016.

 The square was targeted on 17 December 1992 by the Provisional Irish Republican Army, 15 minutes after another small bomb at John Lewis.
 Four people were injured in total.